hortonworks/cloudbreak/README.md

 The CLI can help with creating the skeleton of the cluster descriptor JSON.
 The following command outputs a descriptor file with empty values:
 ```
-cb generate-cluster-template aws existing-subnet --blueprint-name "my-custom-blueprint"
+cb cluster generate-template aws existing-subnet --blueprint-name "my-custom-blueprint"
 ```
-The `aws` and `existing-subnet` keywords are subcommands to the `generate-cluster-template` command and help with creating a skeleton with proper entries for the selected cloud provider and network configuration.
+The `aws` and `existing-subnet` keywords are subcommands to the `cluster generate-template` command and help with creating a skeleton with proper entries for the selected cloud provider and network configuration.
 Use the `-h` option to see the available subcommands, e.g.:
 ```
-cb generate-cluster-template -h
+cb cluster generate-template -h
 ```
 Direct the output to a file to save the skeleton locally.
 ```
-cb generate-cluster-template aws existing-subnet > create_cluster.json
+cb cluster generate-template aws existing-subnet > create_cluster.json
 ```
 To create a cluster, fill the empty values or change the existing ones and use the `create-cluster` command above.

 ### Terminate cluster
 To terminate the previously created cluster use the `delete-cluster` command.
 ```
-cb delete-cluster --cluster-name my-cluster
+cb cluster delete --cluster-name my-cluster
 ```

 ### Describe cluster
 If you want to check out the properties of a running cluster the `describe-cluster` command can be useful.
 ```
-cb describe-cluster --cluster-name my-cluster
+cb cluster describe --cluster-name my-cluster
 ```

 ## Bash/Zsh autocompletion